briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

     committing or attempting to commit, any offense under subsection (r)(1), (2) or (3) of this definition.

-19. _(s)_ “Drug dependent person.”
+19. _(s)_ "Drug dependent person."
 Has the same meaning as in Ohio R.C.
 3719.011.

-20. _(t)_ “Drug of abuse.”
+20. _(t)_ "Drug of abuse."
 Has the same meaning as in Ohio R.C.
 3719.011.

-21. _(u)_ “Felony drug abuse offense.”
+21. _(u)_ "Felony drug abuse offense."
 Any drug abuse offense that would constitute a felony under the laws of this state, any other state or the United States.

-22. _(v)_ “Fentanyl-related compound.”
+22. _(v)_ "Fentanyl-related compound."
 Any of the following:

     1. _(1)_ Fentanyl;